HL7/davinci-alerts/source/pages/index.md

 <!-- end TOC -->

-The HL7 Da Vinci Project has recognized a need for communication of Alerts between payers, providers and other actors in the healthcare space.
-Alerts are defined as a need to notify another party of an event that would affect patient care.
-Alerts allow actors participating in the patient's healthcare to take actions and intervene earlier to assure the patient is better cared for.
-This can also result in reduced costs.
+Providers (members of a care team) and Payers may need to be alerted when activities occur that impact a patients care.
+This may be as traditional as admission to or discharge from a care setting (ED, Hospital, etc.) but may also include changes in treatment (e.g. medications) or patient status (new diagnosis).
+This information will improve care management and care coordination as well as act as the trigger for quality programs and other patient focused activities (e.g. risk adjustment).
+It would allow actors participating in the patient's healthcare to take actions and intervene earlier to assure the patient is better cared for and can also result in reduced costs.

+The HL7 Da Vinci Project has recognized the need to provide a FHIR based standard for adoption by both providers and payers for the communication of relevant notifications to support the real-time exchange of notifications that impact patient care and value based or risk based services.
+This Guide defines a FHIR messaging based paradigm and framework to establish consistently adoptable and reproducible methods to exchange notifications.
+This framework is demonstrated using the patient admission and discharge event use case to generate unsolicited notifications to the care team.

 ## How to read this Guide